 Does copyright give you a headache?
-Then go electronic and use the Library’s copyright checking service called One-Stop Course Reading Service.
+Then go electronic and use the Library E-Reserve copyright checking service.
 It will leave you more time to prepare your course materials and less time worrying about copyright.
 Chang School instructors please use this method exclusively.

 Option two: I prefer print

-Order print coursepacks sold at the Campus Store OR print reserve items using the One-Stop Course Reading Service.
+Order print coursepacks sold at the Campus Store OR print reserve items.
 If you order print course packs NOT AVAILABLE from the Campus Store only use vendors covered under an Access Copyright licence.

 Option three: Do-It-Yourself copyright checking

-Check copyright permissions yourself that you make available to students either as a handout or on D2L.
+Check copyright permissions yourself that you make available to students either as a handout or on Brightspace.
 Please note that you will need to follow a copyright checking process to use this method.